-The directors believe that any reasonably possible change in any of the key assumptions would not cause the carrying value of Cerulean to materially exceed its recoverable amount for either the Group or the Company.
-In respect of Arista Laboratories changes in the assumptions as to the timing of regulatory tobacco testing requirements in the USA could lead to its carrying value exceeding its recoverable amount in the future.
-The directors are taking steps to mitigate against this risk.
+The directors have reviewed the main assumptions used in the cash flow projections, which include sales volume, selling prices, cost changes and the discount rate, and applied sensitivity analysis to the projections.
+The directors believe that any reasonable change in any of the key assumptions would not cause the carrying value of Cerulean to materially exceed its recoverable amount for either the Group or the Company.
+In respect of Arista Laboratories, any adverse change in the assumptions to the timing or scope of regulatory tobacco testing requirements issued by the FDA in the USA is likely to result in its carrying value exceeding its recoverable amount.